ClaudiaIoana/Prolog/README.md

 The used language:
   - Prolog

-Projects done during the second year, while studing Fundamentals of programming.
+Projects done during the second year, while studing Fundamentals of languages and programming.
 Skills obtained:
   - logical thinking
   - pattern recognition